Our Distinctive Mission

 Internationalizing the Curriculum

 The most distinctive aspect of Missouri Southern’s effort to internationalize the curriculum, and the one with the most tangible effect throughout the campus community, has been the designation of “themed semesters.”
 Each fall, a particular country or region of the world is selected to become the focus of intensive study.
-For the Fall 2017 semester, we focused on Korea.
+For the Fall 2018 semester, we will be focusing on the five Nordic countries.
 Missouri Southern was one of 13 U.S. colleges and universities included in Internationalizing the Campus 2004: Profiles of Success at Colleges and Universities , a major report published by NAFSA: Association of International Educators, for its themed semesters.
 The report showcases U.S. colleges and universities that are making innovative, wide-ranging efforts to integrate global approaches to teaching into campus learning.

 Study Abroad Programs